How To Create An Office Environment When Working Remotely

 'Dive deeper into organizational development, and personal growth and use those concepts to build strong aligned motivated incentivized teams.
 Have a daily stand up huddle with all team members where everyone shares their wins from yesterday, their challenges from yesterday and what their 3 goals for the day are.
 Make the meetings a place of contact for remote distributed work teams.'

 John Vitale, Co Founder at Focus at Will

-So much is still communicated through email today, it can sometimes be overwhelming.
-To help manage this volume and keep projects moving forward in a productive manner, my weekly calendar often involves 5+ recurring check in meetings with certain groups of key stakeholders.
-I track the topics being discussed via email and drop them into OneNote as an agenda topic for our meeting that week.
-This way, if the email chain is not mission critical, we can all agree to follow up in our team meeting where can quickly review and discuss what was said, take a decision and move forward.
-I find this approach more effective and productive than the drawn out email exchanges (especially with a big group) can be.
-Those often get confusing quickly, people are less likely to contribute and feathers often end up being ruffled due to misunderstandings in context and tone.'
+I’ll track topics being discussed via email and drop them into OneNote as an agenda topic for our meeting that week, then communicate the agenda at least 24 hours before the call, so team members can come prepared.
+This way, unless a group email chain is urgent and critical, we can follow up on the topic in our recurring meeting where we can review and discuss what was said, take a decision and move forward.
+I find this approach more effective and productive than drawn out email exchanges can be (especially with a big CC/To Group).
+Those chains have a tendency to get confusing quickly, people are less likely to contribute their thoughts and feathers can unintentionally be ‘ruffled’ due to misunderstandings in context and tone.

 Jason Campbell, Owner of Next Generation Hospitality